VAshvija/DevFest2022-Hackathon-GDG-Guwahati/.github/ISSUE_TEMPLATE/gdg-guwahati-devfest2022---hackathon.md

 ---
 name: GDG Guwahati DevFest2022 - Hackathon
 about: 'ONLY this template to be used for submission of updated code '
-title: ''
-labels: ''
-assignees: VAshvija

 ---

 Full name: Enter Full name

 Project Title: Enter title of Project

 Project Track: Enter Project Track

 Link to Public Repo on GitHub: Enter Link

-More about Project:
+More about Project: Enter why this track, challenges faced to arrive at this solution.

 - type: input
     id: contact
     attributes: